michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 much work needed to customise.

 *Suitable language* - Reuse it, deploy it, use it.
-The emphasis is on you doing something with someone elses work.
+The emphasis is on you doing something with someone else's work.

 **Build on top of** - Where I build something then you take it and build something else using it.

 *Suitable language* - Extend, build from, build on top of, build out of.
-The emphasis is on you adding value to someone elses work.
+The emphasis is on you adding value to someone else's work.

 **Sharing** - Where I build something and then let you make use of my instance